muhammadismailkhan0009/computer-science-dictionary/computer-science/computer-science-terms.md

 internet -> reverse proxy -> website(webserver hosting the website)
 #### search keywords: proxy, reverse proxy
 #### relevant words: proxy, forward proxy
 #### category: software development
 #### scope: medium,expert

+## Word: Indexing
+### Description:
+In computer programming, indexing is the process of saving the data into virtual data structures in RAM/in-memory storage.
+For example, if we load a csv file into a list in java, we shall be indexing the csv data.
+#### search keywords: indexing, index
+#### relevant words:
+#### category: software development
+#### scope: medium,expert